-- A research-based curriculum for students with special needs has been implemented in all classrooms for students with moderate to severe disabilities. - District protocols exist to ensure students needing intervention receive services through similar interventions district-wide.
-This is a monitoring strategy to track individual student progress and to reduce the achievement gap among sub-groups. - Reading intervention programs and materials are being used for levels K-12 to provide additional support and remediation for students who are struggling with reading.
+- Research-based curricula for students with disabilities is utilized in PK -12. - District protocols exist to ensure students needing intervention receive services through interventions district-wide. - Reading intervention programs and materials are being used for levels K-12 to provide additional support and remediation for students who are struggling with reading.

-- Tier 3A intervention and Tier 3B core-replacement intervention programs have been implemented for students who need more intensive instructional support. - A digital college- and career-readiness program to prepare students for the ACT and SAT tests is available to students. - Special education learning strategies curriculum has been implemented to support students and improve literacy in all content areas. - HCS Virtual provides online opportunities for students to earn initial credits and recover credits through online curricula. - Teachers and paraprofessionals are provided professional development opportunities in reading intervention curriculum and instructional strategies.
+- Tier 3A intervention and Tier 3B core-replacement intervention programs have been implemented for students who need more intensive instructional support. - A digital college- and career-readiness program to prepare students for the ACT and SAT tests is available to students. - Special education learning-strategies curriculum has been implemented to support students and improve literacy in all content areas. - HCS Virtual provides online opportunities for students to earn initial credits and recover credits through online curricula. - Teachers and paraprofessionals are provided professional development opportunities in reading intervention curriculum and instructional strategies.